HipsterBrown/hipsterbrown.com/posts/musings/2021-09-03-Components-for-Everyone.md

 ## Background

-Recently, I've started to form the opinion client-side JS libraries, like Vue, React, Svelte, etc\*, have grown in adoption and popularity due to component-driven view architecture more than any other feature they offer.
-I believe this core abstraction is key to why larger frameworks, like NextJS, Nuxt, Gatsby, and SvelteKit, are built on top of those libraries with a target of static site generation (SSG) or server-side rendering (SSR).
+Recently, I've started to form the opinion that client-side JS libraries, like Vue, React, Svelte, etc\*, have grown in adoption due to component-driven view architecture more than any other feature they offer.
+I believe this core abstraction is key to why larger frameworks, like NextJS, Nuxt, Gatsby, and SvelteKit, are built atop those libraries with a targets of static site generation (SSG) or server-side rendering (SSR).

 For context, I've been using React for ~6 years (starting as the view layer replacement for a [Backbone](https://backbonejs.org/) app) and currently work on a front end platform team that supports product squads using Rails and/or React to develop client-side features, depending on the experience of the team and requirements of the feature.
-Before adopting React a couple of years ago, we used a Ruby component abstraction heavily inspired by [`komponent`](https://github.com/komposable/komponent).
-This Component class allowed us to create a shared gem of design system components\*\* for use across our production Rails applications.
-Even with React in active use, we still have this Ruby abstraction and are starting to adopt [ViewComponent](https://viewcomponent.org) in its place to resolve issues around lack of documentation and surrounding tooling expected by devs who have used component-driven frameworks in the past, i.e. [Storybook](https://storybook.js.org/); both of those last points are addressed by ViewComponent and the community around it.
+Before adopting React a couple of years ago, [engineers at the company developed a Ruby component abstraction](https://betterment.engineering/how-we-develop-design-components-in-rails-ab2d3dac44d3) that allowed them to create a shared gem of design system components\*\* for use across the production Rails applications.
+Even with React in active use, we still have this Ruby abstraction and are starting to adopt [ViewComponent](https://viewcomponent.org) in its place to resolve issues around lack of documentation and surrounding tooling expected by devs who have used component-driven frameworks in the past, i.e. [Storybook](https://storybook.js.org/).

-With that in mind, I wondered how many other teams chose to build features using a client-side JS framework for that framework's component model, consciously or not.
-Because the more I used this server-side component system, the more I recognized the things I liked about building React components without the need to context switch between Ruby and JavaScript in a single feature.
+With that in mind, I wondered how many other teams chose to build features using a client-side JS framework primarily for built-in component model, consciously or not.
+The more I used a server-side component system, the more I recognized the things I liked about building React components, without the need to context switch between Ruby and JavaScript in a single feature.

-So I did some [lazy web](https://www.urbandictionary.com/define.php?term=lazyweb) research on Twitter to see if other folks thought about this subject; if so, where are they seeing this workflow in other frameworks?
+This led to some [lazy web](https://www.urbandictionary.com/define.php?term=lazyweb) research on Twitter to see if other folks thought about this subject; if so, where are they seeing this workflow in other frameworks?

 https://twitter.com/hipsterbrown/status/1433792423973605397?s=20

-No one provided any other examples, while some mentioned using SSR-only with one of the popular JS libraries I mentioned previously.
-But there was enough engagement to continue exploring the wider web.
+While no one provided any other examples, outside of using SSR-only with one of the popular JS libraries I mentioned previously, there was enough engagement to continue exploring the wider web.

 ## Workflow

+Before diving into the various language implementations I found, I want to break down the core advantages the component model offers application devs.
 When I refer to "component-driven view architecture", I am including the surrounding ecosystem of patterns and tooling as motivation for its accession:

 - isolated development playground (Storybook / Pattern Lab)
-- unit testing
+- unit testing (quickly verify UI logic without spinning up a browser)
 - packaging (ship as a reusable resource/gem/pub)
 - sidecar assets (easily scope styles and behavior)

 Each of those values can help scale the efficiency of teams building user interfaces, no matter the platform technology.

-Taking a look at open source design system components from large Rails shops like [Primer](https://primer.style/) from GitHub and [Polaris](https://polaris.shopify.com/components/get-started) from Shopify, the alternative to using JS components is usually collection of CSS classes, which can lead to inconsistent usage when applying them to markup.
-[Primer ViewComponents](https://primer.style/view-components/) are still fairly new when compared to the CSS and React implementations of that design system but solves the job of providing reusable pieces of UI in a familiar interface to Rubyists, including an interactive [Storybook](https://primer.style/view-components/stories/?path=/story/primer-button-group--button-group) using [`@storybook/server`](https://github.com/storybookjs/storybook/tree/next/app/server)!
+Taking a look at open source design system components from large Rails shops like [Primer](https://primer.style/) from GitHub and [Polaris](https://polaris.shopify.com/components/get-started) from Shopify, the alternative to using JS components is usually collection of CSS classes; this can lead to inconsistent usage when applying them to markup and a worse developer experience.
+The [Primer ViewComponents gem](https://primer.style/view-components/) is still fairly new when compared to the CSS and React implementations of that design system but solves the job of providing reusable pieces of UI in a familiar interface to Rubyists, including an interactive [Storybook](https://primer.style/view-components/stories/?path=/story/primer-button-group--button-group) using [`@storybook/server`](https://github.com/storybookjs/storybook/tree/next/app/server)!

 Although I continue to mention the benefits in terms of design system components, they can also be appreciated within a single app codebase to share common functionality across features.